Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: PyOpticL

+The underlying CAD software upon which to build the PyOpticL library is critical.
+The most important requirements in choice of CAD software was robust and feature-rich scripting support coupled with an efficient graphical engine.
+For this reason, FreeCAD was chosen.

-FreeCAD \cite{freecad,riegel2016freecad} is more flexible and provides both a fully featured graphical user interface and a Python-based scripting back-end.
-The Python back-end allows FreeCAD to be easily tailored for specialized applications through community-built add-ons, called workbenches.
-They add both scripting and GUI based functionality through importable Python modules.
-FreeCAD also supports dynamic variables at runtime and renders parametric models quickly, enabling dynamic layout and rapid iterations during design.
+FreeCAD \cite{freecad,riegel2016freecad} provides both a fully featured graphical user interface and a Python-based scripting back-end.
+The Python back-end allows FreeCAD to be easily tailored for specialized applications through community-built add-ons, called workbenches, which add both scripting and GUI based functionality through importable Python modules.
+This python-based scripting allows for the creation of advanced systems such as are required for beam simulation and layout creation.

+OpenSCAD was also considered for its script-only CAD approach.
+However, OpenSCAD's scripting is quite limited due to the fact that variables cannot be modified at runtime (e.g. $x= x+1$ is not possible) \cite{machado2019parametric}.
+This would make it impossible to implement the simulations and runtime automations facilitated by PyOpticL.

+Additionally, non-free CAD options such as AutoCAD and SolidWorks do provide some scripting functionality, but they lack the flexibility required to create complex layout systems.
+AutoCAD scripts are only able to execute a subset of basic commands, limiting them to simple automations.
+In contrast, SolidWorks macros allow for the use of C\# or VB.NET frameworks, giving far more functionality.
+However, all scripts must be pre-compiled to DLL format before running, significantly impairing rapid iteration.
+Lastly, the use of non-free software would be contradictory to the motivation of this project to create an open-source software solution freely available to the entire community.